HenrikJoreteg/redux-bundler/README.md

 ## changelog

+* `17.0.0` - Switched to build with microbundle.
+Should address issues #5, #8.
+No longer pulling in redux-bundler version into build.
 * `16.1.1` - Ensure all output from selectors of included bundles is serializable. `selectUrlObject()` in the url bundle was returning a `URL` object instance.
 Now it just returns a plain object with all string properties from the URL object.
 Did this as bug fix release because it was always intended this way.
 In theory it could could be a breaking change, but odds are miniscule.
 Only if someone were doing `selectUrlObject` then treating its resulting `searchParams` prop as a `URLSearchParams` object and calling its methods instead of using one of the selectors that already exist for accessing query params.
 * `16.1.0` - Added `.action()` method to store for calling an action creator by name (useful when wanting to proxy all actions to another object, such as a web worker)
 * `16.0.0` - First public release